rails-girls-summer-of-code/projects/README.md

 Do you run an Open Source project?
 We would love to see you involved in Rails Girls Summer of Code!

 In order to propose a project for this year's RGSoC please read our [Project Mentor's Guide](LINK).
 Afterwards you can open a new issue here to submit your proposal.
-Please copy answer questions into your issue:
+Please answer these questions in your issue:

 + **Name and Contact of the Project Mentor:**